 There are a few extras that will bump the monthly cost up:

-- Mobile GPS device monitoring (extra $20/mo.)
+- Mobile GPS and fall detection (extra $10+/mo)

 - Extended warranty (extra $5/mo.)

 Learn more about our hands-on testing experience in our full GetSafe review.
+Or compare GetSafe to other brands we love:

-2. MobileHelp: Most affordable in-home cellular system
+4. MobileHelp: Most affordable in-home cellular system

-Just beware the one-time processing fee (around $50) if you sign up for the monthly payment plan.
+Just beware of the one-time processing fee (around $50) if you sign up for the monthly payment plan.
 This fee is waived if you pay quarterly, semi-annually, or annually.

 Plenty of add-ons